uny11/HI/README.md

 ## Current Status : Active

 Holding Ideas (o "hi") is my ultra-simple ToDoList for console.
-Write in python 3.x, the main goal is erase from my head all tasks..
+Write in python 3.x, the main goal is erase from my head all tasks to do and wotk about other things.

 ### For install:
  - Download the master branch.